wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.6 - 2013/08/22 =
+* Fixes :
+	* Gallery images can't show on some bespoke themes that have #aside img { visibility: hidden; added  visibility: visible !important; to over ride the themes code and gallery images can show.

 = 1.1.5 - 2013/08/05 =
 * Tweaks :
 	* Plugin in code tested fully compatible with WordPress v3.6.0